koonwang/2023_Intel_IPG_CKT_Training/README.md

 <details>
 <summary>4.
 Silicon Dioxide (Sio2)</summary>

 - Oxidation of silicon is achieved by heating silicon wafers in an oxidizing atmosphere.
-Thefollowing are some common approaches:
+The following are some common approaches:
   - Wet Oxidation: when the oxidizing atmosphere contains water vapor.
     - The temperature is usually between 900 °C and 1000 °C.
     - Wet oxidation is a rapid process.